SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Visiting these forums can help you find out whether or not a certain survey site is suspicious or not.
 If it is, it will appear blacklisted on one of these survey communities.
 One great forum to try out is on surveypolice.com.

 You can also see if they’re associated with the Council of American Survey Research Organizations (CASRO).
-It’s the nation’s leading market and survey research organization.
+It’s the nation’s leading marketing and survey research organization.
 If the survey site is legit, then their name will be on it.

 If you find yourself a victim of an online survey scam, file a complaint with the Better Business Bureau (BBB) organization.
 Even if you find that others have already written up reports about the same survey website, you should write your own report.
 It adds credibility to the complaints.